WICG/view-transitions/default-ua-transitions.md

 @same-document-ua-transition: disable-atomic;
 ```

-The default value for `same-document-ua-transition` is `auto` which does not disable any UA transitions.
+The default value for `same-document-ua-transition` is `enable` which does not disable any UA transitions.

 #### Option 2
 Extends the [at-rule](https://developer.mozilla.org/en-US/docs/Web/CSS/At-rule) in Option 1 to take a pair of from/to URLs: